kdltr/blog/src/en/index.md

 You can [read my blog][blog] if you feel like doing so.
 Otherwise you can always go on your way and watch some [otter pictures][dailyotter].

-I’m also available as a freelancer if you need a developper or a teacher, do not hesitate to contact me.
+I’m also available as a freelancer if you need a developer or a teacher, do not hesitate to contact me.